-The women had to overcome many hardships to get to university and continue to face difficulties while studying.
-While some might have relatives they can stay with, many rent a shared room in a family house – often, five or six students share one room that they eat, cook, study and sleep in.
+The women had to overcome many hardships to get to university and continued to face difficulties while studying.
+While some had relatives they could stay with, many rented a shared room in a family house – often, five or six students shared one room that they eat, cook, study and sleep in.

 Sakina has lived for most of her life in Pakistan.
 Her father was killed in a car crash when she was 13, her mother died when she was 18.
-Her remaining family had to move back to Afghanistan as part of the recent forced repatriation of refugees.
+Her remaining family had to move back to Afghanistan as part of a forced repatriation of refugees.

 Jamila comes from a family of eight, her mother is seriously ill and her father is a high school teacher in an outlying province.
 Fighting and insecurity forced them to abandon their home for a safer area where more than half of her father’s £117 monthly wage goes on rent.

-She explains her detemination: “I have had a lot of domestic problems because my parents weren’t pleased about my studies and they don’t want me to carry on, moreover they are not able to pay my fees.
+She explains her determination: “I have had a lot of domestic problems because my parents weren’t pleased about my studies and they don’t want me to carry on, moreover they are not able to pay my fees.
 But I am ready to tolerate any difficulties in order to reach my goals.”